dfgordon/vscode-language-applesoft/README.md

 * `applesoft: Save program to disk image`: first you are prompted for the program's load address, after which the file selector is brought up.
 After choosing the image file, use the mini-menu to traverse the image's directory tree (if applicable) and select a directory (`.` selects the current level).
 Finally enter the name that the saved file will be given on the disk image.
 If the file already exists you must respond to a warning.

-Another way to load a file from a disk image is with the `Disk Image Notebook` extension (also depends on `a2kit`).
+Another way to access disk images directly from VS Code is with the `Disk Image Notebook` extension.

 Recommendations

 * do not write to a disk image that is mounted in an emulator
 * backup disk image before writing to it
-* update `a2kit` from time to time (updating the extension itself will not do so)